sarahgoh97/main/collated/functional/sarahgoh97.md

      * @param prisoner to be added into the cell
      * @throws FullCellException if the cell already has the maximum number of prisoners
      * @throws NonExistentCellException if the cell address is invalid
-     * @throws NotPrisonerException is the cell is
-     */
-    public void addPrisonerToCell(String cellAddress, Person prisoner) throws FullCellException, NonExistentCellException, NotPrisonerException, AlreadyInCellException {
+     * @throws NotPrisonerException if the Person passed is not a prisoner */ public void addPrisonerToCell(String cellAddress, Person prisoner) throws FullCellException, NonExistentCellException, NotPrisonerException, AlreadyInCellException {